 - MATH 124, 125 and 126

 - 5 credits of English composition

-Your cumulative GPA for these courses must be 2.50 or higher.
+You must have a minimum 2.50 cumulative GPA and a minimum 2.50 cumulative GPA in courses required for admission.
 Admission is for Autumn or Spring quarter.
 Deadlines are July 1 for Autumn admission and February 1 for Spring admission.

 If you have not satisfied the minimum requirements by the application deadline your application will not be considered.